brentkuz/solution-cleanup/README.txt

 USE
 ----------------------------------------------------------------------------------------------------
+Close Visual Studio.
 Right click on a study sub-directory in your dev directory.
 If setup was done correctly, you will see a context menu item called "Solution Cleanup".
 When you click this menu item, the PowerShell CLI will open and you will display output from the cleanup steps.